chinapedia/wikipedia.abstract.en/Page/Structural_biology.md

 A third approach that structural biologists take to understanding structure is bioinformatics to look for patterns among the diverse sequences that give rise to particular shapes.
 Researchers often can deduce aspects of the structure of integral membrane proteins based on the membrane topology predicted by hydrophobicity analysis.
 See protein structure prediction.

-Protein_structure_examples.png(PDB)|alt=]] In the past few years it has become possible for highly accurate physical molecular models to complement the _in silico_ study of biological structures.
+(PDB)|alt=]] In the past few years it has become possible for highly accurate physical molecular models to complement the _in silico_ study of biological structures.
 Examples of these models can be found in the Protein Data Bank.

 See also